cppforlife/turbulence-release/docs/api.md

 ### Kill Process

 Kill one or more processes on the VM associated with an instance.
-It can

 One of the following configurations must be selected:

 - set `ProcessName` (string) to a pattern used with `pkill`
 - set `MonitoredProcessName` (string) to a name of one of the processes watched by Monit
-- nothing is set which results in a random monitored process killed
+- by default random monitored process is killed

 Example: